St Helena Island Discovery

 An isolated volcanic outpost in the south Atlantic Ocean, St. Helena Island is part of the British Overseas Territory, also encompassing the islands of Ascension and Tristan da Cunha.
 The island is home to a small, friendly nation known as the Saints.

 With Jamestown as our base, we discover centuries-old military fortifications and intriguing historical legacies on this 8-day tour.
 St Helena Island is truly remarkable, with a rich history dating back approximately 500 years.
-During this time it was an important port for the East India Company and later a prison for key British prisoners, including approximately 6,000 Boer prisoners of war during the Anglo Boer War of 1900-1902.
+It was an important port for the East India Company and was also used as a prison for key British convicts like Dinuzulu, who was captured in 1890 by the British and exiled to the island, as well as many prisoners captured during the Boer War.

-Join us in January and February 2026 on a guided small group tour of the island!
+Join us 19 – 26 January 2027 on a guided small group tour of the island!

 Itinerary

-Later we enjoy a leisurely historical walk through the island’s capitol of Jamestown, discovering the stories that this historically rich Georgian-styled town has to offer.
+Later, we enjoy a leisurely historical walk through the island’s capital of Jamestown, discovering the stories that this historically rich Georgian-style town has to offer.
 We will learn more about the island, its people, and its rich history.
-This gentle stroll takes in the Castle, St. James Church, the oldest church in the Southern Hemisphere, view the famous Jacob’s Ladder, the Court House, and Castle Gardens.
+This gentle stroll takes in the Castle, St. James Church, the oldest church in the Southern Hemisphere, views the famous Jacob’s Ladder, the Court House, and Castle Gardens.
 It is an opportunity to learn about this volcanic island and the lives of the people who live on this British Atlantic outpost.

 About the Mantis St Helena